BetonQuest/BetonQuest/docs/API/Logging.md

 --8<-- "API-State/Unfinished.md"

-Here you find everything that you need to know about the BetonQuest logger, no matter if you are working on BetonQuest itself or an integration / addon.
+This page shows you everything you need to know about the BetonQuest logger, no matter if you are working on BetonQuest itself or an integration / addon.

 ## Why a custom Logger?
 The main advantage is that it is **easier to use**.
+It provides an easy interface that enables custom logging features and respects our logging conventions.
-Especially for contributors that are not familiar with our logging conventions.
-This helps to keep the log consistent.
+This helps to provide a great user experience and keeps the log consistent.

 ### Advantages
-These advantages are mainly for BetonQuest, but it is also very useful for other plugins, that integrate with BetonQuest.
+These advantages are mainly for BetonQuest, but it is also very useful for 3rd party integrations.

+??? info "In-game logging"
+    Users can see all log messages send using the BetonQuestLogger in-game.
+    Additionally, these messages can be filtered by quest package and log level.

 ??? info "Debug Logging"
-    First BetonQuest has an own `log` folder and if logging is enabled, a `latest.log` file will be written.
+    BetonQuest has its own `log` folder in which a `latest.log` file is written if debug logging is enabled.
-    This log fle only contains BetonQuest related log messages and messages from other plugins, that use our logger.
+    It contains our own log messages and messages from 3rd party integrations.
-    The main advantage of our log is, that it also contains debug messages.
-    And if you use our logger in your plugin, you can set the things you log in relation to BetonQuest mechanics.
-    This also allows us to set things you do in reaction to BetonQuest.
-    All this mainly helps to trace more complicated bugs on both sides.
+    Additional debug messages are logged next to everything that is displayed on the console already.
+    You can send debug log messages directly to that log when you use the BetonQuestLogger in your addon.
+    This will make it a lot easier to see how your plugin integrates with BetonQuest's mechanics if a bug occurs.

 ??? info "Log History"
-    We keep an eye on the "Debug Logging".
-    It happens very often, that a user gets an error, and then he needs the debug log, but logging was not enabled.
+    It happens very often that a user experiences a bug while debug logging is not enabled.
-    To prevent to reproduce an unknown situation it is possible to log the last 10 minutes afterwards.
+    We keep the last 10 minutes of the debug log history saved in memory.
-    So if you enable the "Debug Logging", the history will be written automatically to the `latest.log`.
+    Therefore, the history will be written to `latest.log` once you enable "Debug Logging" via command.

-??? info "In-game logging"
-    One more thing that helps not only devs but also users, is the in-game logging.
-    You can see all log messages in-game, and you can filter for quest packages and for the log level.
-    With that you and users can easily track what's happening in-game.

 ??? info "Logger Topics"
-    You can use a feature called topics.
-With topics, you can give your log messages a prefix like `(Database)`.
+    The BetonQuestLogger supports topics, which give your log messages a prefix like `(Database)`.
-    You can use a topic for each class or of each BetonQuestLogger instance.
+    You can use a topic for each class or for each BetonQuestLogger instance.
-    Topics are mainly made to give important parts of your plugin log messages extra attention by marking them with a topic.
+    Topics are supposed to give important log messages extra attention by making them stand out.

-## Get a BetonQuestLogger
+## Obtaining a BetonQuestLogger Instance
-There are two ways to get a logger:

 === "Using Lombock"
     Using Lombock enables you to use the handy